QualiSystems/ByteBlower-Chassis-Shell-2G/README.md

 **Note:** Offline installation instructions are relevant only if CloudShell Execution Server has no access to PyPi.
 You can skip this section if your execution server has access to PyPi.
 For additional information, see the online help topic on offline dependencies.

 In offline mode, import the shell into CloudShell and place any dependencies in the appropriate dependencies folder.
 The dependencies folder may differ, depending on the CloudShell version you are using:

-* For CloudShell version 8.3 and above, see [Adding Shell and script packages to the local PyPi Server repository](#adding-shell-and-script-packages-to-the-local-pypi-server-repository).
-* For CloudShell version 8.2, perform the appropriate procedure: [Adding Shell and script packages to the local PyPi Server repository](#adding-shell-and-script-packages-to-the-local-pypi-server-repository) or [Setting the python pythonOfflineRepositoryPath configuration key](#setting-the-python-pythonofflinerepositorypath-configuration-key).
-* For CloudShell versions prior to 8.2, see [Setting the python pythonOfflineRepositoryPath configuration key](#setting-the-python-pythonofflinerepositorypath-configuration-key).

 ### Adding Shell and script packages to the local PyPi Server repository
 If your Quali Server and/or execution servers work offline, you will need to copy all required Python packages, including the out-of-the-box ones, to the PyPi Server's repository on the Quali Server computer (by default *C:\Program Files (x86)\QualiSystems\CloudShell\Server\Config\Pypi Server Repository*).